The CEPA Foundation is dedicated to helping underprivileged children have access to education and every student have the possibility to study abroad.

 Every donation makes a difference!

-Through the generous support of our affiliates, partners, alumni, friends and people like yourself, the CEPA Foundation is able to offer financial support every year for our charitable projects in Guatemala, student run refugee projects at our European Study Centers in Europe, as well as scholarships for our study abroad students.
+Through the generous support of our affiliates, partners, alumni, friends and people like yourself, the CEPA Foundation is able to offer financial support every year for our charitable projects in Guatemala, biodiversity and carbon offsetting projects in Costa Rica, as well as scholarships for our study abroad students.

 The CEPA Foundation is a non-profit 501(c)(3) public charity.
 Contributions are tax-deductible to the extent allowed by law.

 If you are interested to support us in our goals by making a donation to our scholarship and charitable fund, please contact:

 Ulrike Leibrecht, Director

 Make Education Accessible and Climate-friendly for All